 Looking Back, Moving Forward

-Robert Frost wrote, “no tears for the writer, no tears for the reader,” but how do we create effective story from emotionally difficult material?
+Robert Frost wrote, “no tears for the writer, no tears for the reader,” but how do we create effective stories from emotionally difficult material?

 In the first half of this day-long workshop, we will examine elements of renowned trauma memoirs and undertake writing exercises that will help us examine how conflict and joy are put to work in powerful narrative.